meshonline/Screen-Space-Global-Illumination/README.md

 # Screen Space Global Illumination
-The idea is simple, gather light from every pixel as global illumination for every pixel in low resolution mode.
+The idea is simple, to calculate full global illumination, the best way is to treat every pixel as a light source, we can accumulate lights from all pixels as global illumination for every pixel.

+Low resolution mode is the secret, I use a small screen of 8 x 8 pixels to calculate the full global illumination, the speed is so fast that it can run in realtime.

+Finally, I blend the global illumination to the original viewport.

+This formular is used to calculate global illumination:

 GI = lightColor * max(0, dot(lightNormal, lightToPixelNormal)) * max(0, dot(pixelNormal, pixelToLightNormal))